davidjoffe/dave_gnukem/README.md

 ### Storyline/Plot:

 The year is $CURRENTYEAR+8.
 An evil genius, Dr Proetton, has been hired by the CIA to infect the world's computers with a virus called SystemD, crippling them.
 Only you can stop him.
-You must find the floppy disk with the Devuan Antivirus on it, and install it on the master computer, which is hidden in Vault7.
+You must find the floppy disk with the Devuan Antivirus on it, and install it on the main computer, which is hidden in Vault7.

 *Any resemblance to actual persons or entities is purely coincidental*